Nature management in Dutch grasslands

 Bakker J.P.
 (1994) Nature management in Dutch grasslands.
-British Grassland Society Occassional Symposium, 28, 115.
+British Grassland Society Occasional Symposium, 28, 115.

 Published source details Bakker J.P.
 (1994) Nature management in Dutch grasslands.
-British Grassland Society Occassional Symposium, 28, 115.
+British Grassland Society Occasional Symposium, 28, 115.

 This study is summarised as evidence for the following.